simeonradivoev/UIElementNodeGraph/README.md

 # UIElementNodeGraph
-A bare bones stripped down version of the shader graph editor using UIElements
+A stripped down version of the shader graph editor with some tweaks using UIElements

 ![NodeEditor](https://github.com/simeonradivoev/UIElementNodeGraph/raw/master/Screenshot.png)